 Q.7.
 How do plants obtain nutrients other than carbohydrates?

 Ans.
 Plants synthesise carbohydrates using energy from sunlight to convert carbon dioxide and water to starch.
-The other nutrients are however obtained directly from soil.
+The other nutrients are however obtained directly from the soil.
 Nitrogen is absorbed as soluble nitrogen compounds from the soil.
-The nitrogen compounds are present in the soil due to the action of nitrogen fixing bacteria like Rhizobium that live in symbiotic association with roots of leguminous plants.
+The nitrogen compounds are present in the soil due to the action of nitrogen-fixing bacteria like Rhizobium that live in symbiotic association with roots of leguminous plants.
 Nitrogen compounds can be replenished by the addition of fertilizers and manure to the soil.
-Some plants like the pitcher plant and Venus flytrap fulfill their nitrogen requirements by insectivory.
-In this case the insects are trapped and digested by plant parts and the nutrients are released into the plant body.
+Some plants like the pitcher plant and Venus flytrap fulfil their nitrogen requirements by insectivory.
+In this case, the insects are trapped and digested by plant parts and the nutrients are released into the plant body.

 Q.8.
 Fill in the blanks: